laurencebrwn/mice-exploration-tool/README.md

 The ExVi Demo WebApp can be accessed from any device anywhere in the world [here](https://met.azurewebsites.net/).

 Limitations of the Demo  WebApp include:
-* No DICOM viewer
+* No DICOM viewer.
-* Limited dataset of only 40 mice - (Populated by IMPC's SOLR API)
+* Limited dataset of only 40 mice - (Populated by IMPC's SOLR API).
-* No visual breakdown of the dataset - (Inluding charting of results and entire database)
+* No visual breakdown of the dataset - (Inluding charting of results and entire database).

 # ExVi - Full App
 [The ExVi Full App](https://github.com/laurencebrwn/mice-exploration-tool/) is the full locally run solution to explore your own datasets from the IMPC.
 Please follow the instructions below on how to get it set up and running.